Tricalcium phosphate: Food additive

 Tricalcium phosphate is used in powdered spices as an anticaking agent, e.g. to prevent table salt from caking.
 The calcium phosphates have been assigned European food additive number E341.

 Health and beauty products

 It is also found in baby powder, antacids and toothpaste.
+Toothpastes with functionalized β-tricalcium phosphate (fTCP) may help remineralize tooth enamel.

 Biomedical

 It is also used as a nutritional supplement and occurs naturally in cow milk, although the most common and economical forms for supplementation are calcium carbonate (which should be taken with food) and calcium citrate (which can be taken without food).
 There is some debate about the different bioavailabilities of the different calcium salts.

 It can be used as a tissue replacement for repairing bony defects when autogenous bone graft is not feasible or possible.
 It may be used alone or in combination with a biodegradable, resorbable polymer such as polyglycolic acid.
 It may also be combined with autologous materials for a bone graft.

-Porous beta-tricalcium phosphate scaffolds are employed as drug carrier systems for local drug delivery in bone.
+Porous β-tricalcium phosphate scaffolds are employed as drug carrier systems for local drug delivery in bone.